 Our purpose is to know God, to experience freedom as whole persons through Jesus Christ, to develop a creative, supportive fellowship, and to expand concepts of mission through participation in the global ministries of the church.

 Parker UWF typically holds four quarterly special events on Saturdays or Sundays throughout the year.
 The UWF leadership team meetings are open to everyone and we’re currently inviting women to join our Team!
 It is a great opportunity to share and grow your leadership skills while focusing on our vision of turning faith, hope and love into action on behalf of women, children, and youth around the world.

 Contact: Marsha Weber (303) 658-0468 for more info.

 Within UWF we have several circle groups which meet monthly or weekly.
 The focus of each circle is different, but each one seeks to be involved in a mission of their choosing.
 Every circle is open for new members.

-Sarah meets on the third Tuesday of every month at 10:00 a.m. in PUMC.
+Sarah’s Circle meets on the third Tuesday of every month at 10:00 a.m. at PUMC.
 Focus is reading the books from a published list by UWF.
 They support La Puente and supply items for school bags.